William Henry Harrison Beadle: Career

-Beadle served as president of the Madison State Normal School from 1889 to 1906, and as a professor of history until his retirement in 1912.
-He died on November 15, 1915, in San Francisco while visiting his daughter.
+Beadle became president of the Madison State Normal School in 1889.
+In 1901 he went on a year's sick leave to regain his health and professor William W. Girton was selected as Acting President.
+Beadle returned the following year and would serve as president until 1905.
+He was a professor of history until his retirement in 1912.
+He was conferred an honorary LLD degree by the University of Michigan in 1902.

+Death and legacy

+Beadle died on November 13, 1915, in San Francisco while visiting his daughter.
+He was buried in Albion, Michigan beside his wife, who died in 1897.

 In 1938, the state of South Dakota donated a bronze statue of Beadle to the National Statuary Hall Collection at the United States Capitol.
 Replicas of this statue stand in the South Dakota State Capitol and at Dakota State University.
 Beadle County, South Dakota is named in his honor.

 In 2013, Dakota State University named the General Beadle Honors Program after Beadle.

+Beadle Hall, opened in September 1886, a building at Dakota State University (originally named West Wing), was named after him.